 The NordicTrack Incline Trainer X9i treadmill helps you get in the best shape of your life with an incline that adjusts up to 40% and a decline to 6%.

-The NordicTrack Incline Trainer X9i has a 10" touch screen console display including a full color built-in web browser Powered by Android, so you can surf the web or watch videos while you workout.
+The NordicTrack Incline Trainer X9i has a 7" Smart HD touch screen console display including a full color built-in web browser powered by Android, so you can surf the web or watch videos while you workout.

 The full specs of the NordicTrack X9i are:

 UPDATE: It looks like NordicTrack might be discontinuing the X9i for the new model year.
 Last we checked it wasn't featured on the company site.

 As such you should check out the up-level X22i Incline Trainer which was redesigned and updated with some incredible new features.